What is Buta Kimchi Itame?

 - Salt and pepper – You can use your usual salt and black pepper.

-- Cake flour - To coat the pork and create a crispy surface.
+- Plain flour – To coat the pork and create a crispy surface.
 It also helps make the kimchi juices thick, glossy and stick better to the surface of the pork.
-(All-purpose flour also works for this.)
+I use cake flour, but all purpose works fine.

 - Garlic – It is used finely diced but can be grated or crushed.